 Ah, everything in moderation—my dad’s life quote.
 Even as I dove into my fruit diet later on, my dad continued to preach moderation.
 “Cafeteria style,” he calls it—a little bit of this and a little bit of that to enjoy life.
 This, I feel, has made him a healthy man.
 While he may not eat all of the healthiest foods, his healthy mindset, healthy portions, and love for food keeps him healthier than anyone with the “purest” diet.
 This, I believe, shows the importance of having a healthy mentality with food that I never understood or believed in until now.

 My dad means the world to me—and I hope he knows and understands that even through the struggle these past few years.
-It has been difficult to connect with him and help him to understand the eating disorder, but at the same time he makes an effort to understand and that’s all that matters to me.
-He has always been there to support and love me, and sometimes that’s just all I need.
+It has been difficult to connect with him and help him to understand the eating disorder, but at the same time he makes an effort to understand, support me, and love me, and that’s all that matters to me.